 The Business Share Plus plan allows you to have any number of lines, though it isn’t unlimited but instead shared.
 Additionally, while it's not technically a business plan, Sprint Unlimited Plus offers unlimited talk, text, and data in Canada and Mexico.

 If you operate your own business, you most likely only need one line for yourself as opposed to multiple lines for other associates.
-Boost Unlimited is owned by Sprint, operating under its network and receiving the same service and data priority as Sprint customers.
+Boost Unlimited is owned by DISH.
 It offers an inexpensive, straightforward plan for single-line users that starts at $50 per month for unlimited data, talk, and text plus 12 GB of mobile hotspot.
 The package also includes mobile-optimized streaming for videos, gaming, and music that has a 480p+ resolution.

-For extra hotspot GB, as well as other perks such as HD streaming, you can upgrade to Boost Unlimited Plus ($60 per month) or Ultimate Boost Unlimited ($80 per month).
-The $80 plan includes HD streaming, 50 GB of mobile hotspot, and unlimited calls to Mexico and Canada.
-Other add-ons that you can purchase are international services, phone insurance, premium caller ID, and boostTV.
+For extra hotspot GB, as well as other perks such as HD streaming, you can upgrade to the $60 per month plan.
+Other add-ons that you can purchase are international services, phone insurance, premium caller ID, and visual voicemail.

-If you want an unlimited plan, but don't use data all that much, it's worth looking into Google's Fi service, which provides 4G LTE coverage.
+If you want an unlimited plan, but don't use data all that much, it's worth looking into Google's Fi service, which provides 5G coverage.
 It offers a pay as you spend data plan, with a base $20 for unlimited texts and calls.
 For every GB of data that you use, you pay $10.
 Those who do not use a lot of data will find this a fair arrangement.
-And if you do use over 6 GB of data, you won't be charged for additional data usage.
-In other words, your bill will never exceed $80 per month.
 Plus, there’s no contract, meaning there's no activation or cancellation fee.
 The pricing is the same whether you're using a Google, Android, or Apple device.

 With a phone designed for Google Fi, such as a Pixel, you'll get faster calls, texts, and data.
 When you're connected, a VPN also protects your data.